StefanH-AT/ApertureKeyboard/README.md

 Mine cost me 40€

 ## Switches
 You can use any MX switches.
-My G80-3000 came with Cherry MX Blues which are very clacks, so I got Boba U4 Silent Tactile Switches, but feel free to use whatever you like.
+My G80-3000 came with Cherry MX Blues which are very clacky, so I got Boba U4 Silent Tactile Switches, but feel free to use whatever you like.

 I got my switches for 94€, including shipping